nicolaDeCristofaro/Analysis_of_security_threats_in_the_Cloud/README.md

   There are different cloud mining hardware generation.
 CPU-based mining was original approach.
 It provided fully decentralization during PoW consensus but the most used It is maybe GPU miner, though energy costly, offered high amount of hashrate.

 ## 7. Conclusions <a name="conclusions"></a>
+Security and privacy are certainly the main obstacles to the massive adoption of the Cloud.
+Being aware of the main problems and threats allows Cloud Consumers on one hand to carefully manage their share of responsibility and, on the other hand, allows Cloud Providers to develop their services by giving increasing importance to security.

+Making the Cloud environment a safe and trustworthy environment will allow an increasing number of users to be able to take advantage of the many benefits it offers and therefore allow the realization of ideas and projects that without the Cloud would not have seen a positive conclusion, perhaps at due to large initial investments that the Cloud avoids.

 **References**: